 Dairy-Free Strawberry Shortcake Made in a Pan or Roll & Cut Style

 Long ago, Bisquick shared a classic recipe for biscuit-style strawberry shortcake made in a pan.
 It’s a no-fuss method that’s great for parties.
 Imperfect Mommy didn’t tell us what size pan she used, so I did some research.
 It seems some people use an 8×8-inch pan and some use a 9×13-inch pan.
 You choose whether you want thicker or thinner shortcakes, but the larger pan is better for easily serving a crowd.

 I have added a classic roll and cut biscuit option, since the recipe also works well this way.
 Whichever method you choose, the results will elicit smiles.

 And yes, Heart Smart Bisquick is actually dairy-free, egg-free, nut-free, soy-free, and vegan by ingredients.
+(Note: Bisquick has had to do some temporary reformulations, some boxes of Heart Smart may contain soy – check the label!)
 Their Original and Gluten-Free Bisquick mixes are also made without dairy.
 They used to be certified kosher pareve, but I’m seeing conflicting certifications on the packaging.
 Make sure that the product is safe for your needs.
 If not, try our Homemade Biscuit Baking Mix recipe for the shortcakes.